ChrisColeTech/todo-list-mcp/README.md

 - [`summarize-active-todos`](#14-summarize-active-todos---generate-summary-of-active-todos) → Get overview

 #### **🏗️ Project Setup Workflow**
-**User prompt:** *"I'm starting a new project and want to clean slate.
-Clear all my old tasks, then create new ones from my project files in `/new-project/src`, show me what got created, and tell me where to start."*
+**User prompt:** *"Use clear-all-todos to start fresh, then bulk-add-todos with folderPath '/new-project/src' and template 'Implement and test this module according to project specifications', then list-todos to see what got created, and finally get-next-todo to start work."*

 Setting up a new project with tasks:
 1. [`clear-all-todos`](#8-clear-all-todos---delete-all-todos-from-the-database) → Start fresh